iceyouyou/UUCustomRoot/README.md

 # UUCustomRoot
-Make UINavigationController can pop to any specified UIViewController in it's stack.
+A category that makes UINavigationController can pop to any specified UIViewController in it's stack.

 ## Usage
 Think a UINavigationController stack like this.
 And we want to pop to [aViewController] from [cViewController].